 The Black Rose is an unapologetically bright fuzz, and is meant to pair with an already crunchy amp/channel but it also works quite well into a clean amp/channel.

-To get a better idea of the sonic goods delivered, here’s a video by Mike Hermans:
+To get a better idea of the sonic goods delivered, here are some videos of the Spiral Electric FX Black Rose Fuzz.

 The origin of the Black Rose Fuzz can be traced back to Chicago at the always amazing Chicago Music Exchange.
 I was perusing their excellent collection of pedals and I saw a mint condition Maestro FZ1-S. I took it back to their demo rooms and fell in love.
 It wasn’t all puppies and rainbows however, anyone who has tried an original FZ1-S knows that they are not without their quirks.
 But the base fuzz tone was rude, raunchy, and very ’70’s Biker Metal, just how I like my fuzz.